I have an impossible and difficult task before me — to explain how to write a novel in a single blog post.

 How much money can you make from writing a novel?

 No one can tell you how much you will make as a writer.
 It’s like asking how much you will make if you start singing and making music.
 It’s art.
 You can make a lot of people fall in love with your book.
 On the other hand, the opposite can happen.
 You can make money by ghostwriting, publishing serial fiction, or winning contests.
 You can check this post for more ideas on how to make money writing.

 Yes, you can.
 But it all depends on a lot of things, and luck is one of them.
 You can become rich by writing novels.
 George R.R.
 Martin, Stephen King, and J. K. Rowling did it.
 Also, there are less famous authors who are making a living from publishing novels consistently using platforms like Amazon or Patreon.
 Be warned: it requires a lot of hard work.
 I suggest keeping your day job before embarking on this journey because it’s as hard to become a rich writer as breaking rock with your fingers.
 All the best to you.

 Is it worth it to self-publish a book?

 Compared to hiding your work, self-publishing your book is great.
 The best thing to do is build an audience before publishing.
 Readers don’t usually read books from a name they don’t know.
 So try to grow a following on social media or build an email list.
-You can write a book and publish it on Wattpad, Reddit, and Tapas.io for a start.
+You can write and publish a book on Wattpad, Reddit, and Tapas.io for a start.
 Publish your book once you have a large following.

 Here’s my question for you: